Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 4. If all is well, you should be able to run Sonic CD now.
 5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM).
 *Note*: There seems to be an issue with being able to consistently exit Sonic CD through the menu like you can with Sonic 1 and 2.
 You can exit Sonic CD by holding Select and pressing Start.
 (For the RGB10, you can use hold Minus and press Start.)

+### Super Mario War (RG351V Only - Coming soon to the OGA, RGB10, and RK2020)
+Instructions: Super Mario War files are already included and ready to go.
+Just start Super Mario War from Ports in the emulationstation menu.

+### SuperTux (RG351V Only - Coming soon to the OGA, RGB10, and RK2020)
+Instructions: SuperTux files are already included and ready to go.
+Just start SuperTux from Ports in the emulationstation menu.

 ### VVVVVV
 Instructions: The free Make and Play Edition data.zip file is already included.
 Just start VVVVVV from Ports in the emulationstation menu.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.